minhDtran/CleaningData/CodeBook.md

      colnames (train.df[,1:10])
      train.df[1,1:15]

-    Similarly from my test directory, I did the similar column binding with my test dataset to create a testing data frame.
-I then add the testing data frame to the training data frame as shown as follow in my R code:
+    Similarly from my test directory, I did the similar column binding with my X and Y test dataset ,and subject test dataset to create a testing data frame.
+I then add the testing data frame to the training data frame as shown as following in my R code:

      ## merge testing and training data frames
      ## Step 1 : get big data frame of combine test and train data